matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 ## Proposal

-Throuhgout this proposal, $prefix will be used to refer to the prefix of the API in question, ie. `/_matrix/identity/v2` for the IS API and `/_matrix/integrations/v1` for the IM API.
+Throughout this proposal, $prefix will be used to refer to the prefix of the API in question, ie. `/_matrix/identity/v2` for the IS API and `/_matrix/integrations/v1` for the IM API.